sycobuny/kythera/doc/extensions.md

             # your class will have an interface for receiving PRIVMSG sent to it
             # so that you don't have to parse _all_ PRIVMSGs.
             $eventq.handle(:some_event) { my_handler }

+            # You should also introduce your clients to the uplink here:
+            @uplink.introduce_user(XXX)
         end

         # You must provide a method that returns your service's nickname